Skip navigation

 Condition

-Eligibility and duration of paid parental leave is subject to clauses 2 to 6 (above).
+Eligibility of paid parental leave is subject to clauses 2 to 6 (above).

-Parental leave should be taken in unbroken periods.
+Parental leave must be taken in an unbroken period.

 Earlier commencement is possible in circumstances where preparations are needed which require the staff member to be absent prior to the date of placement (for example, overseas travel to finalise the adoption process and collect/integrate the child).

-The child must at placement be less than five years of age, and must not be a step-child of the staff member or their partner.
+The child must at placement be less than school age, and must not be a step-child of the staff member or their partner.

 Unpaid parental leave may be taken concurrently by employee parents, subject to providing a declaration to the delegate in relation to eligibility.